Wednesday, 29 June 2016

 Most A7V tanks became hopelessly bogged down in the battlefields’ liquid mud.

-This World War One Photograph appears to be taken spontaneously by a passerby.
+This World War One Photograph appears to be taken in an instant by a passer-by.

 With members of the public looking on, the Royal Army Medical Corp is caught by the photographer as they carry a wounded soldier towards a horse drawn ambulance lined up at a nearby station.